jackphillipsjmu/localize-it/README.md

 Creates local S3 buckets and Lambda function to operate on CSV Census data that is pushed to a S3 sink bucket which is in turn pulled in via a AWS Lambda function.
 This is similar to the [D&A Serverless Lambda Challenge](https://techchallenge.captechlab.com/data-engineering/Serverless.Assignment-1.Lambda-Introduction).

 ### Spark S3 ([spark-s3](spark-s3))
 Using [Apache Spark](https://spark.apache.org/) this project will pull in a S3 CSV file that contains Census data, transform it, then push it to an S3 sink bucket afterwards.
-This is the same functionality that is contained in another project, `simple-s3-lambda`, but cuts out the Lambda portion and does the data processing using using Spark!
+This is the same functionality that is contained in another project, `simple-s3-lambda`, but cuts out the Lambda portion and does the data processing using Spark!

 ### PostgreSQL ([postgres](postgres))
 Creates a Docker container that contains a PostgreSQL instance which is populated with an example database, table and table data.